WalletConnect/walletconnect-docs/docs/home.md

 #### Components

-Bridge server
+_Bridge server_
-...
   Ephemeral session management server to facilitate the passing of information between a Dapp and a mobile wallet.
 A Dapp can choose which bridge server to use.
-Wallet push server
+_Push server_
-...
   Manages push notifications to a mobile wallet.
 This server is maintained by the wallet if they choose to provide push notification functionality to their users.
 Wallets can implement their own rate-limiting logic.

 ---